prysmaticlabs/prysm/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U0001F680Feature request"
-about: Suggest a feature for rules_nodejs
+about: Suggest a feature for Prysm

 ---
 <!--💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎